smallhadroncollider/taskell/roadmap.md

     * [x] UI.Modal.SubTasks -> UI.Modal.Detail
 - The isBlank check on tasks could potentially delete a task with no description but which does have sub-tasks
 - Blank task names should appear as something
+- Use lenses for nested data
+- Add more tests
+    * [x] Trello response parsing